 Fareham Town Centre is undoubtedly the Borough's largest and most diverse shopping destination.
 It serves not only the Borough, but a wider catchment area including parts of Gosport and Winchester.
-Within the Town Centre there were 398 units recorded, of which 40 (10.05%) are currently vacant.
-The number of units in Fareham has decreased by one in the last six months.
-Some units were converted to residential and some new units came into existence as offices within first floor space.
+Within the Town Centre there were 387 units recorded, of which 37 (9.56%) are currently vacant.
+The number of units in Fareham has decreased by 11 since the last health check.
+Some units were converted to residential (7 units), some new units came into existence as offices within first floor space and others were "lost" as a result of the expansion of existing shops.